FartyPants/Training_PRO/README.md

 - Geting rid of micro batch size/batch size confusion.
 Now there is True Batch Size and Gradient accumulation slider, consisten with all the other training out there
 - Ability to save Checkpoint during training with a button
 - different modes of checkpoint auto saving
+- Function to Check Dataset and suggest parameters such as warmup and checkpoint save frequency

 ### Notes: